 - CVs of users who opt to apply for a job vacancy through our Website;

 - users who will receive email notifications and newsletters.

-These are the details of the data processors in the above two cases (“Third-Party Processors”) we use:
+This is the detail of the data processor in the above two cases (“Third-Party Processors”) we use:

 - 3 Disclosing Personal Data